Confused at what to see in bustling Mumbai? Here is the perfect itinerary for a short getaway which will leave your senses tingling for more.

 Lunch at San Qi at the Four Seasons Hotel was lovely, casual and cheap.
 It provided a great sanctuary from the dust, heat and bustle of the city.
 We had a range of bento boxes and Asian nibbles.
 The chef who was a friend of our guide Denish, gave us a beautiful tasting plater to try.

-Ziya at the Oberoi for a Michelin star indian tali meal.
-The view was lovely and the surrounds too.
-Obviously a favourite meeting spot for business meetings.
-But seriously I have had better thali before and much better chi.
+Ziya at the Oberoi for a Michelin star indian thali meal.
+The view was lovely, the service fantastic and the surrounds too.
+Obviously a favourite meeting spot for business meetings - we did stand out as tourists.
+The cocktails were unique and refreshing.
+It was lovely and something to experience once but I have had better thali before and for a fraction of the price.

 Street food in Mumbai

-Best food was panipuri kiosk on the street where Outsourced was filmed.
-Vegetarian Snack that can be sweet or savoury depending on the sauce or gravy they include.
+Best food was panipuri kiosk on the street where the movie "Outsourced" was filmed.
+This vegetarian snack can be sweet or savoury depending on the sauce or gravy they include.
 It is a crisp fried ball that are filled with sprouts, tamarind chutney, chilli, chaat Marsala, potatoe, onion and chickpeas.
 Depending on where you live in the world you can buy pre-made or make it all yourself.
-Delicious mix of sweet and sour, spiced and savory that I’d s party in the mouth.. try to stop at just one.
+Delicious mix of sweet and sour, spiced and savory that I like to describe it as a party in the mouth - try to stop at just one.
 In the northern states its called golgappa and in Bengal is a puchka.
-Whatever its called – you got to get one.
+Whatever its called – you have to try one.